github/emissary/README.md

 Emissary is licensed under the [MIT license](LICENSE).

-The MIT license grant is not for GitHub's trademarks, which include the logo designs.
-GitHub reserves all trademark and copyright rights in and to all GitHub trademarks.
-GitHub's logos include, for instance, the stylized designs that include "logo" in the file title in the following folder: https://github.com/github/emissary/tree/master/docs/logos/

-GitHub® and its stylized versions and the Invertocat mark are GitHub's Trademarks or registered Trademarks.
-When using GitHub's logos, be sure to follow the GitHub logo guidelines.

 ## Authors

 Emissary was designed and authored by [Joe Williams](https://github.com/joewilliams), [Ben Burry](https://github.com/benburry), [Antoine Grondin](https://github.com/aybabtme) and [Eric Lee](https://github.com/elee).
 It is now maintained, reviewed, and tested by Internal Interfaces team at GitHub.